blueturtleai/gimp-stable-diffusion/stablehorde/README.md

 2. Select the new AI/Stablehorde menu item.
 A dialog will open, where you can enter the details for the image generation.

+   - **Generation Mode:**
+      - **Text -> Image:** Generate an image based on your prompt.
-   - **img -> img:** If you want to generate an image based only on your prompt or based on an init image and your prompt.
-For the latter, just press the button and open the image, which should be used as init image.
+      - **Image -> Image:** Generate an image based on an init image and on your prompt.
+      - **Inpainting:** Erase a part of an image and generate a new image which has the erased part filled.
+The erased part is filled based on your prompt.

    - **Init Strength:** How much the AI should take the init image into account.
 The higher the value, the more will the generated image look like the init image.
 0.3 is a good value to use.